pypy/pypy/pypy/doc/faq.rst

 --------------------------------------------

 We have experimental support for CPython extension modules, so they run with minor changes.
-This has been a part of pypy since the 1.4 release, but support is still in beta phase.
+This has been a part of PyPy since the 1.4 release, but support is still in beta phase.
 CPython extension modules in PyPy are often much slower than in CPython due to the need to emulate refcounting.
 It is often faster to take out your